I’ve climbed a lot of

 But looks can be deceiving.

-In figure 9-A, the top turn is a 2/1 inside pivot turn (yay!) but the bottom turn features a 1/1 inside pivot turn which makes the turn easy, but slow (boo!).
+In figure 9-B, the bottom turn is a 2/1 inside pivot (yay!) but the

 Next, let’s take a look at figure 9-C.